-- 4. any disciplinary actions under Chapter 37 for which parental notice is required; - 5. citations issued for Class C misdemeanor offenses on school property or at schoolsponsored activities; - 6. reports of restraint and seclusion required by Section 37.0021; and - 7. use of corporal punishment as provided by Section 37.0011.
+- 4. any disciplinary actions under Chapter 37 of the Education Code for which parental notice is required; - 5. citations issued for Class C misdemeanor offenses on school property or at school-sponsored activities; - 6. reports of restraint and seclusion required by Education Code Section 37.0021; and - 7. use of corporal punishment as provided by Education Code Section 37.0011.